sportsclimbs/sportclimbs-2/content/south-wales/the-gower/watch-house-crag/watch-house-east.md

 {.topo}

 **1. Left Wing Rebolt (6b) *★***
-Climb up to a ledge then follow the arete above.
+Climb up to a ledge then follow the arête above.

 **2. Strain Drain (7a)**
 Climb up onto a rail and over the bulges.